Burgeoning Billions: The Arithmetic of Food Security

 Focus on Food

-Chief among those worries is our collective ability to feed the burgeoning billions who call Earth home.
-In both technical and strategic fronts, DuPont is leading the effort to ensure that we will be able to nourish every new mouth that joins the human chorus.
+Chief among those worries is our collective ability to feed these people.
+In both technical and strategic fronts, DuPont is leading the effort to ensure that we will be able to nourish everyone.

 As the world rises to the challenges of food security in coming decades, DuPont will continue to play an active and significant role across the entire food value chain from farm to table.